slipsibm-cp4i-poc/cp4i-install/README-airgap.md

 `podman login to your mirror registry`

-Step 02-mirror-airgap.sh will mirror the images, apply imagesourcepolicies.
+Step 02-mirror-airgap-xxxxx.sh will mirror the images, apply imagesourcepolicies.
+Where xxxx is either bastion or portable, depending on the mirroring path you chose.
+Edit  02-mirror-airgap-bastion.sh and set TARGET_REGISTRY to the name of your mirror registry.

-`./02-mirror-airgap.sh`
+`./02-mirror-airgap-xxxx.sh`

 Use your Red Hat credentials to login to redhat.registry.io